projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 The memory of the User VM is allocated dynamically by the DM process in the Service VM before the User VM is launched.
-When the User VM is shutdown (or crashed), its memory will be freed to Service VM memory space.
+When the User VM is shut down (or crashed), its memory will be freed to Service VM memory space.
 Later on, if there is a new User VM launch event occurring, DM may potentially allocate the same memory content (or some overlaps) for this new User VM.